rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 // `y` is of type `i32`
 ```

-Then, the `mut` keyword could then be used to make the binding itself
+Then, the `mut` keyword could be used to make the binding itself
 mutable instead of the reference the binding binds.

 ```rust